 Why High Valued Startups Have the Least Profit?

-Startups are not very worried about their losses or lack of profit-making capacity.
+Startups are not anxious about their losses or lack of profit-making capacity.
 Instead of focusing on this, they continue to advertise their long-term vision of expected profit generation.
 Founders of such startups tend to showcase their different techniques, technologies, and solutions to attract investors.
-Basically, they are good at storytelling and selling.
+They are good at storytelling and selling.

 Investors get inspired by the founders and their exclusive pitch and make startup investment risks with the hope of gaining profits in the future.
-Here, both the startups and the investors work on the basis of future assumptions.
-The hope remains on the fact that the startup would be able to kill its competition and create its own market.
-But when the reality hits and things do not go as per the plans, these startups with high valuation (because of the huge investments) start going low on profit-making.
+Here, both the startups and the investors work based on future assumptions.
+The hope remains on the fact that the startup would be able to kill its competition and create its market.
+But when reality hits and things do not go as per the plans, these startups with high valuations (because of the huge investments) start going low on profit-making.

-According to Kunal Shah (CRED CEO), "Unicorn tag, high valuation are all vanity metrics till the company delivers profits".
+According to Kunal Shah (CEO of CRED), "Unicorn tag, high valuation are all vanity metrics till the company delivers profits".

 The discounted cash flow is the explanation for this unusual valuation.
 The discounted cash technique is used to value and evaluate the worth of the startups.
 When valuing a company, the discounted cash flow technique is used to forecast cash flow as well as the anticipated rate of return on investment.
 Businesses that are inevitably destined to fail in terms of income flow generation are given a higher discount rate.

 Such startups simply continue to be overvalued by executing a couple more spectacular funding rounds.
 After which the investors understand or anticipate that they're not going to be successful after analyzing the stats and other relevant information and pulling any additional funding.
 These businesses will likely close or downsize their operations, leading to widespread job losses and a repeat of the 2008 financial crisis unless they figure up some sort of magical formula.